camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/get-form-variables.html.md

   <tr>
     <td>variableNames</td>
     <td>A comma-separated list of variable names.
 Allows restricting the list of requested
         variables to the variable names in the list.
-It is best practice restricting the list of variables to the variables actually required by the form in order to minimize fetching of data.
+It is best practice to restrict the list of variables to the variables actually required by the form in order to minimize fetching of data.
 If the query parameter is ommitted all variables are fetched.
-If the query parameter contains unexisting variable names, the variable names are ignored.</td>
+If the query parameter contains non-existent variable names, the variable names are ignored.</td>
   </tr>
 </table>

 Result
 --------------

-A json object containing a property for each variable returned.
-The key is the variable name, the value is a json object with the following properties:
+A JSON object containing a property for each variable returned.
+The key is the variable name, the value is a JSON object with the following properties:

 <table class="table table-striped">
   <tr>